 All staff must complete and attest to pre-screening before work every day.
 Our staff has been trained to recognize symptoms and have been instructed to remain home if there is any chance they are symptomatic or have been in contact with anyone showing symptoms.
 If necessary, in appropriate circumstances, staff will be referred for testing and medical clearance before returning to work.

 All staff has been educated in the use of all PPE equipment appropriate for patient safety and their safety as well.

-We look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
-To make an appointment, please call our office.
+We look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our dental office.
+To make an appointment, please call our dental office.